 About

 DOMAssistant was originally developed by Robert Nyman to meet a need of a small yet very powerful JavaScript library, focusing on performance and modularity.
-Robert still develops the library, but now through the help of the invaluable DOMAssistant Team.
+Robert still plays a part in the DOMAssistant world, but now the technical lead is Lim Cheng Hong and the invaluable DOMAssistant Team.

 The DOMAssistant Team